Azuki-chan: Plot summary

 Makoto is a rich boy but is not one of the spoiled brats.
 He is kind of sleepy and was intelligent "until 3rd grade".
 He's one of Yūnosuke's best friends, and they really are close.

 Not only Azuki has a crush on Yūnosuke, but apparently most girls in her class also have feelings about him.

 One of them is Yōko Sakakibara, a rich girl whose mom is a friend of Yūnosuke's.
 Yōko thinks she will get Yūnosuke as her boyfriend and tries to separate him with Azuki.

 Ken "Ken-chan" Takayanagi is also a best friend of Yūnosuke.
 He's also a childhood friend of Azuki.
 Ken's father owns a ramen stall near Azuki's apartment, so Azuki always orders ramen from Ken's stall.
 Ken's mother doesn't appear a lot in the episodes.

 In the second season, there was a new music teacher that Azuki is jealous of because she seems close to Yūnosuke.
 However, Azuki gets over it soon.

 Before, in the first season, Azuki and Yūnosuke have their first kiss after he was beaten up by some middle school students.
 The funny part is that Yūnosuke thinks that Azuki will have a baby for that.
 Later, he finds out that this isn't true.

 Also, in one episode, a sixth-grader crushes on Azuki and follows her wherever she goes.
 When they were little, Azuki helped him find his ball.
 Finally, he stopped wanting Azuki's response.

 Daizu, Azuki's younger brother, also get his own story.
-He has a girlfriend who unfortunately falls for Yūnosuke but then gets back to him because realizing that Yūnosuke is already with Azuki.
+He has a girlfriend who falls for Yūnosuke but then gets back to him because realizing that Yūnosuke is already with Azuki.
 Before her, Daizu fell in love with Yōko...but he completely forgets her.

 Azuki, Kaoru, and Tomo makes a club called "Club of Unreturned Love/ One-Sided Love" in one of the first episodes.

 Makoto's older sister, which it's hard to believe she's his sister, appeared in a few episodes.